nate-gray/KiL/README.md

 # KiL
-- Start by downloading the project, both the master and develop branches
+- Start by downloading the project
 - When working on a new feature, create a new branch off of the develop branch
 - Once a feature is completed, merge the changes into the new branch you created and push to the repo
 - Create a pull request for the new work into the develop branch.
 Do not merge your own pull request.
 This should be reviewed by someone else, and they will allow the merge into develop.